Eschatologue/CM_wiki/docs/glossary.md

 ### Friendly

 A Friendly creature views you favorably.
-You have Advantage on an ability check to influence a Friendly creature.
+You have **:d20-adv: Advantage**{ .d20 } on an ability check to influence a Friendly creature.

 ### Hostile

 A Hostile creature views you unfavorably.
-You have Disadvantage on an ability check to influence a Hostile creature.
+You have **:d20-dis: Disadvantage**{ .d20 } on an ability check to influence a Hostile creature.

 ### Indifferent